Preventing and managing conflicts with coyotes

 Municipalities are responsible for taking appropriate actions when human-wildlife encounters create ongoing conflict situations on municipal property.
 Municipalities can also take action on private property with the permission of the landowner.
 No approval or authorization is required from the ministry in these cases.

 Learn more about wild animal control for municipalities.

-MNRF provides support to landowners and municipalities dealing with problem coyotes by providing advice and information on:
+The ministry provides support to landowners and municipalities dealing with problem coyotes by providing advice and information on:

 - how to prevent conflicts with coyotes by making your property uninviting